Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 - **extraClasspath** - extra classpath to be used when deploying the verticle.
 - **instances** - number of verticle instances.
 - **isolatedClasses** - array of isolated classes.

-Please mind that this an example that depicts a valid setup of the Sample monolith application and it is not fit for use in production environments.
-To learn how to configure Knot.x for use in production, see the [Production](#configuration-1) section.